bike-bill/readyset-gfm/old-docs/README-Readyset.md

    - Use a text editor or an HTML editor.
 Please see our list of [recommended tools](docs/recommended-tools).
 (You can use Word, but that is strongly discouraged.)
-   - Follow instructions that appead in yellow "sticky notes", TODO, or TIPS sections
+   - Follow instructions that appear in yellow "sticky notes", TODO, or TIPS sections
    - Replace text in ALL CAPS and lines that start with :: (double colons) with text that describes your project
    - [Chip away](docs/faq.html#chipaway)" text that does not